-The value of the rights expensed as at 30 June 2017 has been determined based on the probability of meeting the specified performance milestones.
+The value of the rights expensed as at 30 June 2018 has been determined based on the probability of meeting the specified performance milestones.

-Options and Performance Rights granted as part of remuneration
+Options and performance rights granted as part of remuneration

-During the period Options and Performance Rights have been granted but not yet issued.
+All options and performance rights were have been granted and issued.
 The amount allocated to remuneration is allocated over the vesting period.